The Dog Bite Lawyers of Abel Law Firm

 Here are some facts and figures related to personal injury claims for dog bites:

 - Over 63 million homes in America have dogs.
-The American Veterinary Association says there are around 77 million dogs in the country.
+The American Veterinary Association says the country has around 77 million dogs.

-- The CDC states that over 1,000 people are treated every day for dog bite injuries in America.
+- The CDC states that over 1,000 people in America are treated daily for dog bite injuries.

-- Per the Centers for Disease Control and Prevention, there are over 4.5 million dog bites in the United States each year.
+- Per the Centers for Disease Control and Prevention, there are over 4.5 million dog bites in the United States annually.

 - A study from 2010 by the Agency for Healthcare Research and Quality found an 86% increase in hospitalization for dog bites between 1993 and 2008.